-Clean Air Delivery Rate (CADR) is a standard measurement developed by AHAM to allow consumers to compare air purifiers performance.
+Clean Air Delivery Rate (CADR) is a standard measurement developed by AHAM to allow consumers to compare air purifiers’ performance.
 It is recognized by the U.S. Environmental Protection Agency (EPA) and American Lung Association.
-Tested on three different pollutants (dust, pollen, smoke), CADR indicate the volume of filtered air from an air purifier in cubic feet per minute (CFM).
-The higher the numbers, the faster and more clean air the unit can deliver.
+Tested on three different pollutants (dust, pollen, smoke), CADR indicate the volume of filtered air released from an air purifier hourly in cubic feet per minute (CFM).
+The higher the CADR numbers, the faster and more clean air the unit can deliver.

 Now you have a basic understanding of CADR, Let’s move on to the main topic.

 What Is The CADR Needed To Cover a Room?

-To find out what size air purifier you need, use AHAM’s 2/3 rule, the air purifier must be at least two-thirds of a room-size in square feet.
-To cover a 200 square feet room, the CADR must be at least 133 cfm.
-Obviously the higher the CADR output, the faster and more clean air can be distributed.
+To find out what size air purifier you need, use AHAM’s 2/3 rule.
+The CADR of the air purifier must be at least two-thirds of the room size.
+For example, to cover a 200 square feet room, the CADR must be at least 133 cfm.
+Again, the higher the CADR output, the faster and more clean air can be distributed.
 Now you have a basic understanding of CADR, Let’s move on to the main topic.

 Room size (sq. ft.) x 2 / 3 = Air Purifier’s minimum CADR

 With that, you can tell that not all air purifiers are created equal.
-Some models are only meant for minuscule room size while others can even cover the entire living hall.
-The below table is a quick calculation guide on CADR needed to purify a specific room size.
+Some models are only meant for minuscule room sizes, while others can even cover the entire living hall.
+The below table is a quick calculation guide on CADR needed to purify the air of a specific room size.